 What is at stake here, as expressed by French Minister of Planning and Land Development Michel Mercier, is "to make ITER the driving force behind the development of this region."

 The Minister came to Cadarache on Thursday 7 October to preside over the inauguration of the Groupement d'Intérêt Public (GIP), a structure that will aim at "implementing synergies" between the various administrative bodies, local governments and institutions that share authority over the Valley's territory.

-The GIP's founding members and members of the Board are the eight local governments who contribute to the financing of the ITER project; the French State and CEA.
-As "associated members" the ITER Organization and F4E will take part in the GIP's activities and hold an advisory vote.
+The GIP's founding members and members of the Board are the eight local governments who contribute to the financing of the ITER Project; the French State and CEA.
+As "associated members" the ITER Organization and the European Domestic Agency will take part in the GIP's activities and hold an advisory vote.

 Regional President Michel Vauzelle (left) and President of the Greater Aix Council Maryse Joissains-Massini, signed the GIP convention along with other representatives of the local governments (standing).